 Less expensive is the centrally located Eurostars Das Artes, "close to the most important art galleries and the Boavista commercial and historic area.
 It is within walking distance of Ponte Dom Luis, Torre dos Clerigos, Mercado do Bolhao and the traditional Ribeira area, a World Heritage Site by UNESCO."

 A decent budget choice is the Hotel Pensão Cristal - Porto near the river.

-A new hotel in downtown Porto, the InterContinental Porto - Palacio das Cardosas Hotel is recommended by our honeymoons guide.
+A hotel in downtown Porto, the InterContinental Porto - Palacio das Cardosas Hotel is recommended for a honeymoon or romantic stay.

-A great place to eat in Vila Nova de Gaia is found at the Taylor Port works, where you'll find Restaurante Barao Fladga.
-Great food, wine, and view for a reasonable price with a good wine.
+A great place to eat in Vila Nova de Gaia is Restaurante Barao Fladga, found at the Taylor Port works.
+There you'll find great food, wine, and view for a reasonable price with a good wine.